-Steven Balmer is a senior associate at Carey Olsen and an advocate specialising in commercial litigation, trust litigation and insolvency matters.
-He works on a range of highvalue commercial cases, contentious multijurisdictional litigations and insolvencies for both domestic and international clients.
+Steven Balmer is an advocate and senior associate at Carey Olsen, specialising in commercial litigation, trust litigation and insolvency matters.
+He works on a range of highvalue commercial cases, contentious multijurisdictional litigations and insolvencies for both domestic and international clients, successfully representing clients in the Royal Court of Guernsey.
 Steven trained with a national firm in Scotland and, prior to that, spent two years working at the Judicial Institute of Scotland.
-He is a member of INSOL, a committee member of the Guernsey International Legal Association (GILA), the Association of Restructuring and Insolvency Experts (ARIES), the International Bar Association, and the Asset Recovery Next Gen Association.
-Carey Olsen Carey House Les Banques St Peter Port Guernsey GY1 4BZ Channel Islands Tel: +44 1481 727272 Fax: +44 1481 711052 Email: guernsey@careyolsen.com Web: www.careyolsen.com CAREY OLSEN Contributed by: Elaine Gray, Julia Schaefer and Steven Balmer, Carey Olsen 1.
+He is a member of INSOL, the Association of Restructuring and Insolvency Experts (ARIES), the International Bar Association, and the Asset Recovery Next Gen Association.
+Contributed by: Elaine Gray and Steven Balmer, Carey Olsen Carey Olsen Carey House Les Banques St Peter Port Guernsey GY1 4BZ Channel Islands Tel: +44 1481 727272 Fax: +44 1481 711052 Email: guernsey@careyolsen.com Web: www.careyolsen.com CAREY OLSEN 1.
 General 1.1 General Characteristics of the Legal System The Bailiwick of Guernsey is a British Crown dependency.
 It is made up of three separate legal systems: Guernsey (together with some smaller islands), Alderney and Sark.
 Each island has its own laws, court system and rules, although a significant proportion of laws are passed on a Bailiwick-wide basis.
 Sources of Law The Bailiwick is a mixed law jurisdiction, combining civil law traditions from its time under Norman French rule with elements of English common law stemming from the influence of the British Crown post-1066.
 Various Royal Charters through the centuries have confirmed the Bailiwick's right to self-determination.
-As such, although the British Crown asserts a residual right to interfere in order to maintain good governance, in real terms the Bailiwick largely operates as an independent self-governing territory.
+As a result, although the British Crown asserts a residual right to interfere in order to maintain good governance, in real terms the Bailiwick largely operates as an independent self-governing territory.
 All three jurisdictions have their own directly elected legislative assembly, legal systems and courts of law.
 Norman customary law remains influential in private law rights such as inheritance, succession and property law and, albeit to a lesser extent, in contract and tort law.
 Commercial law is heavily influenced by UK legislation although regard will still be had to French contract law.
 The Bailiwick's legal regime can therefore be said to be a fusion between the civil and common law systems.
 Procedure Guernsey's system of courts and tribunals is adversarial in nature, with cases being dealt with by written and oral submissions.
 In civil matters, the main provisions regulating procedure are found in the Royal Court Civil Rules, 2007 (as amended).
 Although these draw on the rules of procedure applicable in England and Wales, there are important differences specific to Guernsey.
 1.2 Court System As noted, the Bailiwick of Guernsey comprises three distinct jurisdictions: Guernsey, Alderney, and Sark.
 In this chapter, the focus will be on the civil courts and system of Guernsey.
-The Magistrate's Court of Guernsey The Magistrate's Court was established under a 1954 Law and is presided over by a full-time judiciary.
+Contributed by: Elaine Gray and Steven Balmer, Carey Olsen The Magistrate's Court of Guernsey The Magistrate's Court was established under a 1954 Law and is presided over by a full-time judiciary.
 Almost all criminal cases start in the Magistrate's Court, with the more serious cases being reserved for or remitted to the Royal Court.
 The Magistrate's Court also deals with civil matters where the sum in dispute does not exceed GBP10,000, commonly known as Petty Debts cases.
 The Magistrate's Court also has jurisdiction over certain domestic proceedings and is responsible for conducting inquests.
 The Royal Court of Guernsey The Royal Court sits in three main divisions:

 - Full Court (civil and criminal matters);

-- · Ordinary Court; and
+- Ordinary Court; and

 - · Matrimonial Causes Division.